Hibathulla/MERN-BLOG-App/README.md

 * MongoDB Database is used to save the details of user, posts and comments.
 * Also this app is fully mobile responsive.

-Packages Used in React.js: React router DOM, Redux toolkit, sass, axios, font-awesome icons Packages Used in Node.js: Express.js, bcrypt, mongoose.
+Packages Used in React.js: React router DOM, Redux toolkit, sass, axios, font-awesome icons <br />
+Packages Used in Node.js: Express.js, bcrypt, mongoose.

 ### Features